creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```

-## 4. Generating code for an interface with existing methods in a structure
+## 4. Generating code for a new method in the interface
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main